Treasury makes more electric SUVs eligible for tax credits

 Dan Becker, director of the Safe Climate Transport Campaign for the Center for Biological Diversity, said he welcomed the administration’s goal to make more crossover EVs eligible for the maximum tax credit.

-But he said environmental groups are “counting” on the Biden administration to reject automaker pleas to allow crossover SUVs to count as light-duty trucks, a classification that “would permit the companies to increase air pollution by making more gas-guzzling pickups and SUVs.”
+But he said environmental groups are “counting” on the Biden administration to reject automaker pleas to allow crossover SUVs to count as light-duty trucks in upcoming fuel-economy regulations for gas-powered vehicles.
+Such a classification “would permit the companies to increase air pollution by making more gas-guzzling pickups and SUVs.”